Cancer Care and Prevention

 National Cancer Needs Assessment

 The Botswana Comprehensive Cancer Care and Prevention Needs Assessment is an evaluation of the current health system and services available for cancer across the nation’s four hospitals that are referred to as “cancer centers.”
-These sites, which either currently provide or are planning to provide some level of oncologic care, or are where oncologic care is being planned by the country’s Ministry of Health and Wellness.
-These are Princess Marina Hospital in Botswana’s capital city of Gaborone, Letsholathebe Memorial Hospital in Maun, Nyangabgwe Referral Hospital in Francistown, and Sekgoma Memorial Hospital in Serowe.
+These sites, which either currently provide or are planning to provide some level of oncologic care, are Princess Marina Hospital in Botswana’s capital city of Gaborone, Letsholathebe II Memorial Hospital in Maun, Nyangabgwe Referral Hospital in Francistown, and Sekgoma Memorial Hospital in Serowe.

 This evaluation encompassed not only health facilities but also perspectives from health care providers, cancer patients and survivors, caregivers, members of the public, and local nongovernmental organizations that support cancer care and prevention programs.
 The evaluation was completed in 2021 and included site visits, focus groups, and questionnaires.
 With support from the Bristol Myers Squibb Foundation, the national cancer needs assessment also included an evaluation of cancer awareness at a population level to inform approaches for broader health campaigns throughout the country.